hsfr/RexselKernel/README.md

 a command line application and a simple editor app.
 The former could also be directly ported to a Linux system.

 The CRexsel application also provides an "uncompiler" function that takes existing XSLT files and translates them to a basic Rexsel format (ignoring XML comments).
 This should make migrating XSLT stylesheets into Rexsel much easier.

-There is a MacOS only application, using the same RexselKernel package, that provides an editor and real-time compile function.
+There is a MacOS only application (RexselEditor) that is under development.
+It uses the same RexselKernel package, that provides an editor and real-time compile function.

 ### Caveats ###

 The current version has a Tokenizer that is a little less than optimal and so could be slower on large files (>800 lines).
-This will be investugated and an updated version will be produced when I have the time.
+This will be investigated and an updated version will be produced when I have the time.

 ### What is this repository for? ###